Social media can provide others with access to your personal world. Make sure you're only sharing what you want to share.

 Even during special sales, it pays to be curious when offered an incredible bargain.
 If the price advertised for your purchase is just too good to be true, it’s worth investigating further.
 It’s a good idea to look at other websites to compare and investigate the store making the offer before making the purchase.

-If you find an item being sold by an online store that you’ve never dealt with, do some checks before making a purchase to ensure they’re legitimate.
-Do they have genuine social media pages?
-What is their refund policy?
-Consider doing a Google search and reading their reviews.
-Check the look and feel of their site including the resolution of branding and pictures.
-If you can’t determine if they’re genuine, it may be better to stick to a reputable store that you’re familiar with.
+- If you can’t determine if they’re genuine, it may be better to stick to a reputable store that you’re familiar with.
 This is especially true if the online store is overseas, as there’s no guarantee you’ll get your money back if it turns out to be a scam.

 Those bright and shiny ads that pop up on your screen when shopping online or using social media are clever and persistent marketing tactics looking to promote products or services.
 They can also be used to deliver malicious software, direct you to dodgy webpages, or fake sales.
 Check that your device’s virus protection is installed, working, and up to date, with a pop-up blocker.
-NAB has anti-virus software offers for customers.

 Advertisements on many social media websites can also lead to fake offers, fake websites and cryptocurrency scams.
 To check out a deal, head to the genuine website or app independently to validate any offers that seem too good to be true.

 Also be on the lookout for suspicious emails or text messages.
-If you receive an email or SMS with a sale campaign go to the app or type the address into your browser to make sure you’re accessing the genuine online store.
+If you receive an email or SMS with a sale campaign, go to the app or type the address into your browser to make sure you’re accessing the genuine online store.
 Criminals commonly use SMS and emails to direct people to fake websites looking to steal personal or financial information.
 Learn more about how to spot a phishing message.

 Follow these tips to help keep your identity and your money safe online.